Margot Singer, featured in the new Ocean State Review

 —What, Zeke mumbled.

-—Some guy—some kid— just ran past the house!
+—Some guy—some kid—just ran past the house!
 He didn’t have a coat on or anything.

-He was just running, right down the middle— Zeke pushed himself up on one elbow.
+He was just running, right down the middle—

 —You sure?